FAQs

 What is NCOR?

-NCOR (The Ontology Research & Development Network) is a global non-profit organization dedicated to advancing the field of ontology through fostering National Centers for Ontological Research in different countries around the world.
+The NCOR Network is dedicated to advancing the field of ontology throughout the world by, for example, promoting National Centers for Ontological Research in different countries around the world.

 What is the relationship between NCOR and CCO?